SmKou/abs-text-analyzer/README.md

 ## Known Bugs

-- constructPassage does not return if bold is empty
 - countCharacters always returns undefined
 - countOccurrencesOfWord returns +n when n should be 0
 - Potential testing error: object comparison on countOccurrences